jasonnyberg/j2/README.md

 ## Dependencies

-(Any GNU/Linux distro worth its salt has these:
+Any GNU/Linux distro worth its salt has these: (May need to use xxx-dev library packages)

 *   gcc, cmake
 *   libdwarf, libdw, libelf (to read elf/dwarf debug section)